Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 A recurring pattern
 -------------------

-As Python programmers, we should recognised this pattern:
+As Python programmers, we should recognise this pattern:

   Work in PostgreSQL until it's not suitable for some reason, and *then* move to something else